JaouherK/weather/README.md

 # weather
-just a simple code to get weather forecast by using Yahoo!
+Just a simple code to get weather forecast by using Yahoo!
 Weather API

 1. First, put the index.php file into your htdocs directory (Laptop/PC)
 2. Turn on Appache & MySQL in your XAMPP